ftamburin/CSA_OptMatcher/README.md

 # CSA_OptMatcher

 This code is devoted to help paleographers and linguists in the decipherment of lost script/languages.
-Please, refer to the cited paper for a complete explanation of the general goals, configurations and parameters.
+Please, refer to the cited paper for a complete explanation of the general goals, configurations, parameters and datasets.

 ## For repeating the experiments on the paper:
 - First you can train the system with, for example